Joint vs Blunt vs Spliff: The Ultimate Guide To Smoking

 Joint vs Blunt vs Spliff: Everything You Need To Know

 Joints, blunts and spliffs all have different bodily and cerebral effects when you smoke them, but what makes these things different from each other, anyway?
-Essentially, if a joint is the cigarette of cannabis then blunts are the cigars and spliffs are a hybrid of the two.
+Essentially, if a joint is the classic way to consume cannabis then blunts are the cigars and spliffs add a little tobacco to a classic joint.
 One of the most obvious differences between a joint and a blunt is that a blunt is marijuana wrapped in a tobacco leaf, similar to how a cigar would be, while a spliff is packed with a mixture of cannabis and tobacco.